codeaffen/codeaffen.org/README.md

 ## howto contribute

 As you want to contribute a topic feel free to fork this project and create a PR.
-If we think your topic can be interesting for the audience we will merge an publish it.
+If we think your topic can be interesting for the audience we will merge and publish it.

 ## license for articles and post